DataDog/browser-sdk/packages/logs/README.md

 ### Filter by status

-After the Datadog browser log SDK is initialized, the minimal log level for your logger is set with the API:
+After the Datadog browser logs SDK is initialized, the minimal log level for your logger is set with the API:

 ```
 setLevel (level?: 'debug' | 'info' | 'warn' | 'error')